 - Self-paced schedule

-- Courses include multiple choice quizzes and instructor moderated discussions
+- Consists of videos, readings, activites, quizzes and instructor moderated discussions

 Whether you are a beginner or medical professional, this certificate will provide a basis of knowledge that can be used in life, work, or practice to more fully explain the proven benefits of a whole food, plant-based diet and lifestyle.